obertguo/MVVM-Example/README.md

 # MVVM-Example
-Basic implementation of MVVM with INotifyPropertyChanged.
-Will follow up with an ICommand interface implementation.
+Basic implementation of MVVM in WPF with INotifyPropertyChanged and RelayCommand.